reebalazs/grunt-collection-helper/README.md

 - provides a simple API usable from a `Gruntfile.js` script, to select the list of resources from the above files by their name.

-  The resulting resource lists
+  The resulting resource lists can be used:

-  * can be freely used, as the collection helper does not support their way of usage, it merely provides the lists themselves
+  * with any grunt task and file mapping format

-  * can be used with any grunt task and file mapping format
+  * in a flexible way, as the collection helper does not support or dictate their way of usage, it merely provides the lists themselves

 - can support multiple packaging / installation methods via its 'locators'